 - Sam.Holley@erau.edu Email

 Dr. Sam J. Holley is a senior consultant to industry and organizations, specializing in human performance, organizational assessments, and psychological services.
 Among his clients are the United Nations and aerospace and aircraft manufacturing companies.
 He is a Professor at Embry-Riddle Aeronautical University in the College of Aeronautics, and has served as Director of Academics and as an elected member of the Faculty Senate.
 With ERAU, Dr. Holley specializes in human factors performance and engineering, aviation and aerospace operations, and research methodologies.
-He maintains active membership in the American Psychological Association, the International Society for Neurofeedback and Research, the American Society of Clinical Hypnosis, the Human Factors and Ergonomics Society, and the Association of Aviation Psychologists.
+He maintains active membership in the American Psychological Association, the International Society for Neuroregulation and Research, the American Society of Clinical Hypnosis, the Human Factors and Ergonomics Society, and the Aerospace Medical Association.

 Dr. Holley is married to Dr. Lyn Meridew Holley, an international consultant with the United Nations, and, a Professor of Gerontology with the University of Nebraska at Omaha.
 They have one son.

 - Ph.D. - Doctor of Philosophy in Education, University of Southern California